pdewacht/adlipt/adlipt/README.md

 ## Requirements

-- 386 CPU
+- a 386 CPU
-- EMM386, QEMM or JEMM
+- EMM386 (QEMM or JEMM will also work, but they will be slower, as the 'patching' optimization is currently only implemented with EMM386).

-    - EMM386 version 4.46 or later (tested with version 4.49 from
+Tested versions:

-      MS-DOS 6.22)
+- EMM386 version 4.46 or later (tested with version 4.49 from MS-DOS 6.22)
 - QEMM 7.03 or later (tested with QEMM 7.5)
-    - Support for other memory managers could be added if there's interest.
+- JEMM 5.78

-- The OPL2LPT board ;)
+EMS memory is _not_ required.
+If you don't use software that requires EMS memory, you can load EMM386 with the `NOEMS` parameter.

 ## Building